bobbyyng/health-agent-v1/README.md

 ## 🔄 Migration Notes

-This project migrates from LangGraph v0 to v1, with major changes including:
+This project demonstrates the migration from LangGraph v0 to v1, with major changes including:

 1. **State Definition**: Uses new Zod-based state definition approach
 2. **Graph Construction**: Uses `StateGraph` and `Annotation` API
 3. **Checkpointing**: Uses new checkpoint system
 4. **Type Safety**: Improved TypeScript type support

+> **Note**: This is a personal reference project providing code examples.
+The original health agent v0 was a client project.

 ## 📝 Development Guide